Dornford Yates: Writings

 Valerie French, the sequel to Anthony Lyveden features mostly the same cast.
 At the start of the book Lyveden is suffering amnesia, and cannot recall the events of the previous book, leading to romantic complications.

 The Stolen March is a fantasy set in a lost realm, between Spain and France, where travellers encounter characters from nursery rhymes and fairy tales.
 A planned sequel, The Tempered Wind, is referred to in the quasi-autobiography, B-Berry and I Look Back, where Yates mentions abandoning the book as it failed to "take charge".

 This Publican features a scheming woman and her hen-pecked husband.
-Some critics have suggested that the portrayal of the villainess represented a thinly-veiled attack on Mercer's first wife, although that could imply that the husband was a self-portrait, and as Smithers' states, "...he would hardly have held himself out in a character so feeble and flaccid."
+Some critics have suggested that the portrayal of the villainess represented a thinly veiled attack on Mercer's first wife, although that could imply that the husband was a self-portrait, and as Smithers' states, "...he would hardly have held himself out in a character so feeble and flaccid."

-Lower than Vermin (the title derives from Socialist politician Aneurin Bevan's description of members of the Conservative party) is a novel in which the author defends his views on social class, and criticises the path Britain was following under the post-war Labour government.
+Lower than Vermin is a novel in which the author defends his views on social class, and criticises the path Britain was following under the post-war Labour government; the title derives from a description of members of the Conservative Party given in a 1948 speech by Labour Party MP and government minister Aneurin Bevan.

 Ne'er-Do-Well is a murder story narrated by Richard Chandos, with whom the investigating detective is staying.

 Wife Apparent was Yates's last novel, set in 1956.